 Application Fee: A non-refundable application fee of $200 for Mason students.
 This fee is paid online through the MasonAbroad application system.

-Deposit: A non-refundable deposit of $5000 must be received by April 1, 2018 (for Fall 2018 programs) in order to confirm your enrollment in the program.
+Deposit: A non-refundable deposit of $5000 must be received by April 1 in order to confirm your enrollment in the program.
 Students who are using financial aid may have the deposit deadline extended.
 See "Financial Aid" information below.

-Final Balance: The final balance payment is divided into two portions: the first installment is due by June 25, 2018 and the second installment is due by November 1, 2018 (for Fall 2018 programs).
+Final Balance: The final balance payment is divided into two portions: the first installment is due by June 25 and the second installment is due by November 1.
 This is the difference of your Program Cost minus your paid application fee and deposit.
 Students who are using financial aid may have the payment deadline extended.
 See "Financial Aid" information below.

 Financial Aid: Students who intend to use financial aid to fund their program fees (partially or in full) must have the "Intent to Use Financial Aid" form completed and on file with the Global Education Office by the deposit deadline.
 This form is available once you have started your application for this program in MasonAbroad.